-Afirma Thyroid FNA Analysis is our comprehensive solution for thyroid nodule diagnosis.
+Afirma Thyroid FNA Analysis is our comprehensive laboratory-developed solution for thyroid nodule diagnosis.
 Our customers, primarily endocrinologists, radiologists and head and neck specialists, can implement Afirma in their practice without any meaningful changes to their workflow.
 Samples for both cytology and the GEC are collected during one FNA procedure on the patient using well accepted techniques.

 The majority of our customers practice in the community setting.
-Our community-based customers send both the cytopathology and the GEC samples overnight to our licensed CLIA laboratory for analysis.
-After we receive samples and accession them into our laboratory information system, the GEC samples are stored in a freezer while the cytopathology samples are prepared and stained for review by Thyroid Cytology Partners, or TCP, a practice solely focused on thyroid FNA analysis.
+Our community-based customers send both the cytopathology and the GEC samples overnight to our CLIA-certified laboratory for analysis.
+After we receive samples and accession them into our laboratory information system, the GEC samples are stored in a freezer while the cytopathology samples are prepared and stained for review by Thyroid Cytology Partners, or TCP, a specialized practice that provides cytopathology professional diagnoses on these samples.
+For additional information with respect to our relationship with TCP, please see "Business-Third-party Relationships".
 When cytopathology results are indeterminate, we perform the GEC on the patient's sample collected from the same FNA procedure.
 Approximately 14% to 17% of thyroid FNA biopsies to date from TCP have been classified as indeterminate and have been reflexed to the GEC.
 This rate is at the low end of the 15% to 30% range cited in the 2009 American Thyroid Association Guidelines, suggesting TCP's specialized focus on thyroid cytopathology offers results more consistent with academic settings.
 Through our relationship with TCP, the high quality of care historically only accessible to patients in academic settings is now broadly available.